-- Gahan v Emirates EWCA Civ 1530: Anna represented the Civil Aviation Authority in the Court of Appeal (together with Iain MacDonald) in a case concerning passenger compensation under Regulation 261/2004.
+- Representing (led by Iain MacDonald) the CAA in the Court of Appeal in a case concerning passenger compensation under Regulation 261/2004: Gahan v Emirates EWCA Civ 1530

-- R. (Kingston upon Hull City Council) v Secretary of State for Business, Innovation and Skills EWHC 1064 (Admin): Anna appeared as sole counsel on behalf of Newcastle City Council in a judicial review of the BIS Better Regulation Delivery Office’s endorsement of advice given to Greggs plc by Newcastle City Council under the Primary Authority Scheme.
+- Acting as sole counsel on behalf of Newcastle City Council in a judicial review of the BIS Better Regulation Delivery Office’s endorsement of advice given to Greggs plc by Newcastle City Council under the Primary Authority Scheme: R. (Kingston upon Hull City Council) v Secretary of State for Business, Innovation and Skills EWHC 1064 (Admin)

 Anna has extensive experience in acting on behalf of businesses and regulators in this area.
 Examples of recent work include:

 - advising a leading e-commerce company in relation to an investigation under the Consumer Protection from Unfair Trading Regulations, the Electronic Commerce (EC Directive) Regulations 2002 and a host of other consumer regulations;

 - drafting legal submissions on behalf of an online retailer during a trading standards investigation under the Business Protection from Misleading Marketing Regulations 2008;

 - advising charities and educational establishments on the applicability of consumer protection law .

 Anna has significant experience in this sector.
 Examples of recent work include:

 - Advising on the impact of a no-deal Brexit on organiser liability under the new Package Travel Regulations and on compensation claims under Regulation 261/2004;